Former San Diego Woman Pleads Guilty to Grand Theft, State Income Tax Evasion

 Winters sentencing and restitution hearing is scheduled for April 6.
 Winters owes the State more than $45,000 in unpaid tax, penalties, interest, and the cost of the investigation.

 The failure to file tax returns is part of the $6.5 billion tax gap California faces each year.
-The tax gap is defined as the difference.
+The tax gap is defined as the difference between the tax that is owed and the tax that is paid.

 San Diego Superior Court Judge Michael T. Smyth presided over the case yesterday in Department 30 of the San Diego County Superior Court Central Courthouse.
 Deputy District Attorney Christine Ryan of the San Diego County District Attorney’s Office prosecuted the case.
 This was a joint investigation between the San Diego County District Attorney’s office and FTB.